-The table below sets out where key information can be found in the Annual Report.
+The table opposite sets out where key information can be found in the Annual Report.

 Annual General Meeting

-Notice of the 2018 Annual General Meeting to be held on Wednesday, 7 November 2018 will be sent to shareholders separately.
+Notice of the 2019 Annual General Meeting to be held on Wednesday, 6 November 2019 will be sent to shareholders separately.
 Members wishing to vote, but who cannot attend the meeting, should return forms of proxy to the Company’s Registrar not less than 48 hours before the time for holding the meeting.
 The formal notice convening the Annual General Meeting, together with explanatory notes, will be found in a separate circular which will be sent to shareholders separately and will be available on the Company’s website.
 Shareholders will also find with the Notice of Annual General Meeting a form of proxy for use in connection with the meeting.

 The Directors of the Company during the year to the date of this report, along with their meeting attendance, are listed on page 46.
-The current Directors are listed on pages 62 and 63 together with their biographical details.
+The current Directors are listed on pages 40 to 41 together with their biographical details.

 Formal appraisals of the Executive Directors were undertaken during the financial year.
 All the Non-Executive Directors underwent an annual appraisal conducted by the Senior Independent Non-Executive Director.
-The Board confirms that John Tutte and Barbara Richmond, who stand for reappointment as Executive Directors, Matthew Pratt who stands for appointment as an Executive Director and Nick Hewson, Sir Michael Lyons and Vanda Murray who stand for re-appointment as Non-Executive Directors, continue to be effective and demonstrate the appropriate commitment to their roles.
+The Board confirms that John Tutte and Barbara Richmond, who stand for reappointment as Executive Directors, Matthew Pratt who stands for appointment as an Executive Director and Nick Hewson, Sir Michael Lyons and Vanda Murray who stand for reappointment as Non-Executive Directors, continue to be effective and demonstrate the appropriate commitment to their roles.

 The Executive Directors have formal service agreements and termination of their employment may be effective by 12 months’ notice given by the Company for John Tutte and Barbara Richmond and 6 months’ notice given by the Company for Matthew Pratt.

-In accordance with the UK Corporate Governance Code, all the Directors, will retire at the Annual General Meeting to be held on Wednesday, 7 November 2018, and, being eligible, offer themselves for re-appointment, with the exception of Debbie Hewitt.
-Debbie Hewitt will retire from the Board at the close of the 2018 Annual General Meeting.
+In accordance with the UK Corporate Governance Code, all of the Directors, will retire at the Annual General Meeting to be held on Wednesday, 6 November 2019 and, being eligible, offer themselves for re-appointment.

 Powers of the Directors